igor-muram/igor-muram.github.io/README.md

-# GitHub pages to demonstrate created sites
+# GitHub pages for created sites
 Layout of personal sites and projects.

 <p>My web-sites:</p>